nitzanav/active-admin/README.md

 ### Milestones:

+each milestone should be uploaded as pull request to this git. and tested . ( the test-case should be reported also when uploading it)

+1. create skeleton for active-admin with authentication under docker environment.

-1. Create an app for activeadmin to manage MongoDB collections
+2. Create an app for activeadmin to manage MongoDB collections

     * Authenticated ActiveAdmin
     * Rails highest stable version